Thanks for your interest in Ogallala Aquifer Summit!

 - Jim Dobrowolski (USDA-NIFA) Jim provides national leadership for the water and rangeland and grassland ecosystem programs focused on water quality, quantity and agricultural water security.
 Jim oversees the portfolio of competitive and noncompetitive water projects supported by the AFRI Water for Agriculture Challenge Program, part of the AFRI Foundational Bioenergy, Natural Resources and Environment (BENRE) and AFRI Climate Variability and noncompetitive fisheries and wildlife portfolios.
 He represents NIFA on the Surface Water Availability and Quality Subcommittee of CENRS and other federal water and land management teams across government.

-9:00 Floor mic Q & A with science panelists
+9:00 Floor mike Q & A with science panelists

 9:15 Key takeaway from science panel: table workshop